Advice > Software engineering

 Remote work policy

-- Goal: At the time of writing, Amazon’s employees have to already be at the office 5 days a week, which is less flexible than your current company or other companies you’re in the process with.
+• Goal: At the time of writing, Amazon has announced a full 5-day RTO policy, which may be less flexible than your current company or other companies you’re in process with.

 Time off